Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 Pretty much any anti-aging skincare product will meet the same general description as one for anti-inflammaging.
 It's about the ingredients, not the product title.

-Anti-inflammatory and antioxidant skincare ingredients include many nourishing options that reduce cellular damage, fight free radicals, protect from environmental stressors and pollutants, and help to heal the damage that's already done,
+Anti-inflammatory and antioxidant skincare ingredients include many nourishing options that reduce cell damage, fight free radicals, protect from environmental stress and pollution, and help heal damage that's already done,

-When it comes to the two categories, antioxidant ingredients focus more on fighting free radicals and reactive oxygen species, while anti-inflammatory ingredients focus more on calming, soothing, protecting, and healing.
-However, there is a lot of overlap between the two categories, and many ingredients possess both qualities.
+When it comes to the two categories, antioxidant ingredients focus more on fighting free radicals, while anti-inflammatory ingredients focus more on calming, soothing, protecting, and healing.

-Like anti-aging skincare, anti-inflammaging skincare would be focused on one of two categories - prevention and/or reversal.
-Again, many ingredients would have overlapping effects, but prevention and minimization is always easier than trying to reverse damage that's already done.
+Like anti-aging skincare, anti-inflammaging skincare would be focused on two categories - prevention and/or reversal.
+Many ingredients would have overlapping effects, but prevention and minimization is always easier than trying to reverse damage that's already done.

 For anti-inflammaging skincare, the three functional categories you're going to want to target include: